I am here because:

 • Staff must be educated about proper restraint use.

-What are some times where physical restraints may be applied to treat medical symptoms?
+What are some times when physical restraints may be applied to treat medical symptoms?

-• A history of serious falls with risk of severe injury
+• A history of serious falls with a risk of severe injury

 • Neurological or orthopedic condition requiring strict positioning